rafaelkyrdan/cypher/README.md

 *How to decrypt text?*

-Make sure you and your partner have a shared secret key.
 Go to the tab "cypher".
 If it is necessary to change the direction of the encryption/decryption.
 Insert the encrypted text to the left text box and click "transform".
 In the right box should appear text.